MALI – The Trip

 Related image

 In Bamako, we are staying at the Sleeping Camel Hotel, definitely the hot spot in Bamako for tourists.
 This and the adjacent German Embassy are enveloped in the most amazing amount of razor wire.
-The front entrance of the hotel has a double locked door with 2 guards.
-The truck takes up most of the tiny front area and our tents most of the remaining available space.
+The front entrance of the hotel has a double-locked door with 2 guards.
+The truck takes up most of the tiny front area and our tents have most of the remaining available space.
 But the restaurant has good food and the foreign manager is incredibly accommodating.
 Three of us were keen to golf (do you know anyone who has ever golfed in Mali?), and Google said the only golf course in the country was at the Sleeping Camel!
-This turned out to be a hoax and we had a laugh with the manager.
+This turned out to be a hoax and we laughed with the manager.
 The prices in the hotel are expensive by Mali standards, but cheap compared to Western prices.

 Four of us took one of the little box-shaped vans to the centre of town (the van’s walls are lined with wooden bench seats, the door is usually a chain strung across the opening, the windows are blown out and the other doors closed with a mixture of electrical and metal wire.
 They are the main method of public transportation here, cheaper and much more fun than a taxi.
-Many women have babies and casually breast feed in public.
+Many women have babies and casually breastfeed in public.

-The Grand Mosque was Saudi built and is not so grand.
+The Grand Mosque was Saudi-built and is not so grand.
 Non-Muslims can’t enter.

-We walked through the market and quickly became overwhelmed by touts trying to get you in their stores.
+We walked through the market and quickly became overwhelmed by touts trying to get us in their stores.
 They are relentless, especially if you show the slightest interest in anything.
 I liked these small bronze statues – my favourite had a woman with a baby and a water bottle balanced on her head – it listed at 25,000 CFA and the lowest price he would go was 15,000, or about 22€, so I left, but the guy followed me for a block until I finally bought it.

 The fetish market in this area was quite repugnant – full of the dried heads of bush animals and various dry skins, all very smelly.
 Who buys this stuff?